 If you reached this page while searching for the "Proceedings of The Suffolk Institute of Archaeology & History", then note that issues up to 2015 (from 1853) are free to view or download direct from their website by clicking on the magnifying-glass (left). ¢ $

-we believe our archive of the area is a unique resource that should be widely available.
+so we believe our archive is a unique resource that should be widely available.

-The Index is downloadable from the link at the top of our Downloads page.
+Our full Index is downloadable from the link at the top of our Downloads page —

 The Index is an Excel-type spreadsheet, to simplify maintenance and searches.
-Each physical resource (book, CD, map, whatever) most usually carries a sticky PROPERTY-OF label marked with a structured nine-character reference-id, whilst computer filenames include such a reference-id too.
+Each physical resource (book, CD, map, whatever) most usually carries a sticky PROPERTY-OF label marked with a structured nine-character reference-id, whilst computer filenames are prefixed with such a reference-id too.

 ☞ If you identify any items of interest, please feel free to drop in at our fortnightly Help Centre sessions to view them in person.